gabriel-jm/lithen-fns/docs/signals/lithen-shell.md

-# Lithen Tag Functions - shell / LithenShell
+# Lithen Functions - shell / LithenShell

 The `shell` function is used to add specific elements based on the signal provided.
 Common uses is to render something conditionally or to render multiple elements from a list.